martinbiel/StochasticPrograms.jl/docs/src/library/solverinterface.md

 # Solver interface

-Documentation for `StochasticPrograms.jl`'s interface for structured solvers.
+Documentation for `StochasticPrograms.jl`'s interface for structured solvers and sample-based solvers.

 ## Index